-What is Reiki and how does it work?
+What is Reiki and

 If you’re like many of our clients, you keep hearing the word “reiki”.
 It’s attracting you but you have no idea what it is or if it’s even a real thing.